rz295/IIB-Project/ProjectLogbook.md

 * Realised that the last two are only for obtaining sensor measurements rather than interpreting them, so came up with two other applications instead
 a)	Friction for a glider down a cliff
 b)	Terminal velocity of ball bearing in water
-* Learnt how data read from a register and convert to readings, then using bme file example to assign units to these readings by multiplying it with a variable with units for example; will be useful to then replace this process by incorporating DFS approach
+* Learnt how data read from a register and convert to readings, then using BME680 file example to assign units to these readings by multiplying it with a variable with units for example; will be useful to then replace this process by incorporating DFS approach

 ### Thursday - December 10th, 2020 - Rae + Phillip
 Completed Michaelmas Project Presentation